10/30/2024

 Pat Miles

-Yeah, I just wanna thank everybody for their attention.
-And I hope you share your enthusiasm about what we're building.
+Yeah, I just want to thank everybody for their attention, and I hope you share your enthusiasm about what we're building.
 So thanks very much.

 speaker